FedScale/FedScale.github.io/_docs/dataset/misc/index.md

 ---
 <hr style="border:.8px solid silver">

-We describe more details about many other FL datasets.
+We describe more details about many other federated learning datasets.
 We provide realistic client mappings, and the train and val partitions of each dataset, using the following format by default:
 ```
 dataset/
 ├── client_data_mapping